keyboardio/Kaleidoscope/doc/DRAFT_Intro_Docs.md

 The keyboardio ships with three keymaps installed: QWERTY, FUNCTION, and NUMPAD.
 The laminated sheet that came with your keyboard shows the QWERTY layer in black, the FUNCTION layer in blue, and the NUMPAD layer in red.
 The back side of the sheet has a blank layout you can write on with a grease pencil or a whiteboard marker to represent a changed layout.

-The default layer is numbered zero, and the zero-layer that ships on the keyboardio is called "QWERTY".
+The default layer is numbered zero, and the zero-layer that ships on the Keyboardio is called "QWERTY".

-_**NOTE:** If you want to use a different layout, such as Dvorak and Colemark, you will find those keymaps and instructions to swap out the default layer in an Appendix._
+_**NOTE:** If you want to use a different layout, such as Dvorak and Colemak, you will find those keymaps and instructions to swap out the default layer in an Appendix._

-The next layer up is 1, which is FUNCTION.
-2 is NUMPAD.
+Next, Layer 1 is FUNCTION, and Layer 2 is NUMPAD.
 The FUNCTION layer is activated when one of the FN palm keys is held down.
-NUMPAD gets toggled on and off with the NUM key in the upper right of the right half of the keyboardio.
+NUMPAD gets toggled on and off with the NUM key in the upper right of the right half of the Model 01.

 Imagine the default layer as the base of a stack, and the higher layers as overlays.
 Keys on the upper layers can be transparent, in which case the default layer "shines through."
 For example: if NUMPAD is toggled on, all the keys on the left half of the keymap (and some keys on the right side) are transparent.
 If you press a key on the left half, the keycode corresponding to that key on the QWERTY map will be generated, unless you are also holding down function, in which case you'll send the relevant keycode from the FUNCTION keymap.

-<h4>Obvious Keys to Re-map</h4>
+<h4>Commonly Re-mapped Keys</h4>

-The ANY key and butterfly key were intentionally left without important "jobs" in the layout, so there are convenient "empty" positions on the physical keyboard to play with.
+The ANY key and BUTTERFLY key were intentionally left without important "jobs" in the layout, leaving convenient "empty" positions on the physical keyboard to play with.

 The LED key is another key you may wish to re-map to a less central place on the keyboard, and move something you use more into that spot.
-For instance, it could get added to an empty spot in the FUNCTION map.
+For instance, your new LED key could get added to an empty spot in the FUNCTION map.

 Similarly, the PROG key is avaliable.
-It sends a special signal to the keyboardio when you hold it down that allows the firmware to be over-written, but is free for mapping.
-Since it's in the usual place for ESC, you may wish to make the PROG position in the default keymap an extra ESC key.
+By default it is used to send a special signal to the Model 01 when you hold it down; allowing the firmware to be over-written.
+Since it's in the familiar place for ESC, many users may wish to change the Layer 0 PROG.

-The eight thumb keycaps were deliberately all made the same shape so they can be swapped.
-If you think you would like to rearrange the locations of these keys, move them in the keymaps and rearrange the keycaps!
+The eight thumb keycaps were deliberately all made the same shape so they can be easily swapped.
+This means you can rearrange the locations of these keys in the firmware and physically!

-<h4> Limitations to Configuring Keyboardio Layout</h4>
+<h4>Limitations to Configuring Keyboardio Layout</h4>

 There are some limitations to what the Keyboardio can be configured to do that are related to how keyboards and operating systems work.

-Firstly, the operating system has control of what happens when you hold down "shift".
-It makes sense that pressing "A" generates the character "a", and "shift + A" generates the character "A".
+Firstly, the operating system has control of what happens when you hold down "SHIFT".
+It makes sense that pressing "A" generates the character "a", and "SHIFT + A" generates the character "A".

-What makes less sense is that "shift + 4" will always generate the character "$", no matter where you have the "4" key mapped on the keyboard.
-It is _possible_ to make "shift + 4" create a character other than "$" in the keyboardio firmware by enabling a plugin called ShapeShifter:
+What makes less sense is that "SHIFT + 4" will always generate the character "$", no matter where you have the "4" key mapped on the keyboard.
+It is _possible_ to make "SHIFT + 4" create a character other than "$" in the Keyboardio firmware by enabling a plugin called ShapeShifter:

 https://github.com/keyboardio/Kaleidoscope-ShapeShifter

-But it's probably better to consider that an advanced option, and try a few more straightforward things first.
+It's probably better to consider that an advanced option, and try a more straightforward approach first.

 If you want to change the shifted character on a key, the change will need to be made in the operating system.
 Look below for the link to the Keyboardio forum; there are discussions on the forums about how to do that, and friendly folks there who can answer questions.

-Another thing to be aware of is the prog key.
-It sends a special signal to the keyboardio when you hold it down that allows the firmware to be over-written.
+Another thing to be aware of is the PROG key.
+It sends a special signal to the Model 01 when you hold it down that allows the firmware to be over-written.

 <!-- (@jesse @algernon are there more limitations that should be documented?) -->

 <h2>Install Arduino support</h2>

 The Arduino system has been designed to be accessible to people at all skill levels, and Keyboardio is built on top of the Arduino platform because we share that goal.
-There are many ways to set up your system to work with the keyboardio firmware.
+There are many ways to set up your system to work with the Keyboardio firmware, the most typical is to use the Arduino Integrated Development Environment (IDE); an application that gives some visual context to the code you want to send to your Arduino device.
 This is the easiest process for folks who are new to Arduino, or to programming generally.
 If you follow the instructions below step by step you should be fine. :-)

 <h4>Step One: Set up the Arduino IDE</h4>